Rhinemann/mage-hack/src/chapters/Factions.typ

 Now the Technocratic Union enforces global order under their Enlightened guidance and protection.
 Dedicated to wiping out Reality Deviants, they've spent over 500 years at war with the mystic Traditions, wonder and nonconformity.

-#colbreak()
+#pagebreak()
 === Iteration X
 The Iteration X are engineers, technicians, inventors, and the mighty production forge of the Technocracy.
 Experts in technology that is beyond any scientific understanding of the Masses, they use advanced theories of physics, hypertech, AI to expand the boundaries of inorganic sciences, and improve the human condition with the cold, calculated efficiency of steel, microchip, and cybernetic implant.

-==== Organization
-Iterators employ chains of command that dictate missions with mathematical precision.
-Ideally, the operatives and their Convention work as parts of a larger machine, setting aside autonomy and ego.
-Both agents and supervisors are expected to perform to their utmost ability, sacrificing themselves, when necessary, for the greater good.

-Among the lower ranks, Socially Conditioned Iterators work exclusively with one another, refining their teamwork and proving their value.
-Successful agents gradually achieve free will, greater trust, upgrades, enhancements, and cross-Convention assignments that reward efficient flexibility.
-Experienced Iterators learn to critique and question their superiors but also to wait until the right moment to do so.
-For most Iterators, gray areas are unacceptable; instead, each action becomes a binary choice, swiftly evaluated as either success or failure.

-Repeated failures condemn an Iterator to serve time as part of a mindless machine.
-The lowest-ranking operatives are little more than tools, and a powerful cyborg who cannot manage his resources must temporarily surrender his autonomy to more efficient external management.

-==== Initiation
-Sophisticated calculations (that is, Time-based Procedures) help Iteration X recruiters find likely personnel before those people reach Enlightenment.
-Soldiers, scientists, mathematicians, philosophers, and even people with profound physical handicaps all provide suitable personnel, so long as they can accept an essential role in a greater whole.
-Previously Awakened recruits are rare, but they can be Socially Conditioned to accept assimilation.
-Once a potential initiate has been removed from the distracting imperfections of the Masses, a complex process of indoctrination, surgery, and enhancement shapes each Iterator into an effective and often Enlightened operative.
-Failed experiments, meanwhile, get deconstructed into Kamrads and Ciphers, creating an army of obedient workers and soldiers who act in unison toward programmed goals.

 ==== Focus
 The core of Iteration X science comes from the synergy between organic, mechanical, social, mathematical, and psychological elements.
 And so, cybernetics, craftwork and hypertech forge the foundation of this group's practices.
 Innovative Iterators employ martial arts, social dominion, hypereconomics, and reality hacking -- after all, even perfection must be flexible!
 A few even hold a demi-religious faith in the ultimate potential of The Machine; these days, though, they don't often discuss that out loud.

-_A Mechanistic Cosmos_ presents the obvious paradigm for Iteration X. Clearly, _Tech Holds All Answers_.
+// _A Mechanistic Cosmos_ presents the obvious paradigm for Iteration X. Clearly, _Tech Holds All Answers_.
 Math-inclined members of this Convention assure their comrades that _Everything is Data_.
 This group has no use for "fuzzy" paradigms, so the Sphere of Dimensional Science is an extremely rare discipline among its ranks.

 ==== Bonus Asset
 Choose one hypertech Device that you created or integrated into your body, and gain that as an asset rated at #d6.

+#colbreak()
 ==== Bonus Specialities
 Choose three specialities from #trait[Craft #d6], #trait[Cybernetics #d6], #trait[Science #d6], #trait[Technology #d6].
 Gain them as bonus specialities.